 Follow These Strategies to Repair Your Credit After Divorce

-Divorce is as much a financial experience as it is an emotional one.
-But along with the division of assets comes a new chapter — a chance to repair your credit.
+Divorce is as much a financial experience as it is an emotional one, but you may consider to repair your credit after divorce.
+As along with the division of assets comes a new chapter — a chance to repair your credit.

 If a judge determines your spouse is responsible for a joint debt, creditors will still hold you equally liable for the amount owed on the account.
 As a joint account holder, you promised to take responsibility for the debt when you signed on the dotted line — and creditors will hold you to it.